Blunk-electronic/ET/README.md

 #### Why Ada ??
 - The only programming language that provides a robust and strong typing system is Ada.
 - Objects and structures within a schematic, library and board layout are very very complex things and require sound modelling.
-- If saftey critical and military applications use Ada, then is must be good for an advanced ECAD system as well.
+- If saftey/mission critical and military applications use Ada, then is must be good for an advanced ECAD system as well.
+- Ada is defined by ISO/IEC 8652:2012 and MIL-STD-1815
 - Ada is beautiful :-)

 ### Collaboration